the-cm-collective/k1s/docs/architecture.md

 ## Scope and Principles

 - Single node.
-All containers run on one host via Podman (OCI) or Docker.
+All containers run on one host via Podman (OCI) by default; Docker is a fallback when Podman is unavailable.
 - Declarative spec → idempotent reconcile.
 The controller continuously applies desired state and converges.
 - Small surface.
 Prefer composition over features; leave seams to extend later.
 - Fail well.
 A crash restarts cleanly; reconcile rebuilds reality from Docker + SQLite.